wp-plugins/nokia-mapsplaces/readme.txt

 = Nokia Maps for Your Blog =

-Nokia Maps & Places is a plugin powered by [Nokia Maps API](http://api.maps.nokia.com/en/places/intro.html).
+Official Nokia Maps & Places plugin is powered by [Nokia Maps API](http://api.maps.nokia.com/).
 Add it to your blog to share information about your favorite places and to display maps.

 = Features =

 * Easy to install: no need for additional configuration, adds a button to media insert/upload section
-* Easy to use: search using keywords, choose a place from a list and insert the place widget into the editor
+* Easy to use: search using keywords or right click on the map, choose a place from a list, edit place title and insert the place widget into the editor
 * Three ready-to-use templates to customize your places widget
+* Use different map tiles including public transport and traffic information tiles
 * Support for dashboard QuickPress
 * All required data is stored in a shortcode, no additional tables needed
 * Readers of your blog will be able to: